silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 [^60]: Pelton, M. K., Crawford, H., Robertson, A. E., Rodgers, J., Baron-Cohen, S., & Cassidy, S. (2020).
 Understanding suicide risk in autistic adults: Comparing the Interpersonal Theory of Suicide in autistic and non-autistic samples. *Journal of Autism and Developmental Disorders*, *50*(10), 3620–3637.
 [DOI: 10.1007/s10803-020-04393-8](https://doi.org/10.1007/s10803-020-04393-8)

 [^61]: United Nations General Assembly.
 (2006). *Convention on the Rights of Persons with Disabilities* (General Assembly resolution 61/106).
-United Nations. <https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities.html> - Australia ratified the Convention on 17 July 2008 and acceded to its Optional Protocol on 21 August 2009.
+United Nations. <https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities.html>

+[^61a]: Australia ratified the Convention on 17 July 2008 and acceded to its Optional Protocol on 21 August 2009.
 Article 10 reads in full: "States Parties reaffirm that every human being has the inherent right to life and shall take all necessary measures to ensure its effective enjoyment by persons with disabilities on an equal basis with others."
 On positive obligations more generally I am describing the settled direction of international human rights jurisprudence rather than any single authority, and I have not conducted a survey of the case law; readers who want the leading line of authority should start with the European Court of Human Rights' operational-duty cases, which are persuasive rather than binding in Australia.

-[^62]: Ratification status is recorded in the United Nations Treaty Collection and the OHCHR treaty body database. <https://tbinternet.ohchr.org/_layouts/15/TreatyBodyExternal/Treaty.aspx?Treaty=CRPD> - Australia ratified on 17 July 2008, the United Kingdom on 8 June 2009 and Canada on 11 March 2010.
+[^62]: Ratification status is recorded in the United Nations Treaty Collection and the OHCHR treaty body database. <https://tbinternet.ohchr.org/_layouts/15/TreatyBodyExternal/Treaty.aspx?Treaty=CRPD>

+    Australia ratified on 17 July 2008, the United Kingdom on 8 June 2009 and Canada on 11 March 2010.
 The United States signed on 30 July 2009; the Senate resolution of ratification failed on 4 December 2012 by 61 votes to 38, short of the two-thirds majority required.
 Signature without ratification obliges a state not to defeat the object and purpose of a treaty, but does not make it binding domestically.

 [^63]: Australian Government Department of Health, Disability and Ageing.
-(2026). *Thriving Kids*. <https://www.health.gov.au/our-work/thriving-kids> - governments jointly committed $4 billion over five years; state services commence rollout no later than 1 October 2026, at scale from 1 January 2028, with NDIS access changes commencing 1 January 2028 and requiring amendment of the *National Disability Insurance Scheme Act 2013* (Cth).
+(2026). *Thriving Kids*. <https://www.health.gov.au/our-work/thriving-kids>